Hatfield and Newhampton: 19th and early 20th century

 Hatfield in 1831 (as its own parish), was described as in the Hundred of Wolphy, 7 mi north-west from Bromyard, and containing 155 inhabitants.
 Ecclesiastical parish living was a perpetual curacy in the Archdeaconry and Diocese of Hereford, and supported by a yearly private benefaction of £10 and a royal bounty of £600, and under the patronage of Sir John Geers Cotterell, 1st Baronet.
-By 1837, the parish population had reduced to153 inhabitants in 30 houses, and fairs were held yearly on 23 April and 18 October.
+By 1837, the parish population had reduced to 153 inhabitants in 30 houses, and fairs were held yearly on 23 April and 18 October.

 By the 1850s Hatfield, a township, was part of electoral district, petty sessional division, county court district and Union—poor relief and joint parish workhouse provision set up under the Poor Law Amendment Act 1834— of Leominster, and remained so for at least the rest of the century.
 Ecclesiastically the parish was part of the Archdeaconry and Diocese of Hereford.
 The Anglican parish church of St Leonard is described as comprising a chancel in 13th-century style, and a western porch, a chancel, a wooden bell-gable turret with two bells, monuments and a font.
 The living was a perpetual curracy worth £90 yearly, in gift of the Lord Chancellors Rolfe and Thesiger.

 Hatfield and New Hampton (which at that point was not conjoined within the same parish), was north from the then Worcester to Leominster turnpike road.
 Significant residences in the parish included The Old Court which is described as a "picturesque mansion in Elizabethan style - a portion of it is in ruins".
 Hatfield Court, the seat of Thomas Ashton, the builder and supporter of the 1852 built parish free school for the poor, was a "modern substantial villa; the view from the hill on which it stands, is one of the most beautiful and extensive in this county"; the house, "mantled with venerable ivy", was formerly the residence of the Geers and was at the time attached to a farmhouse.
 Other named places were The Bank, The Rock, Upper and Lower Nicholson, The Common, and Dunhampton.
-New Hampton, the "extra-parochial tract in Leominster district" [until becoming a parish through the Extra-Parochial Places Act of 1857], at the time was of one farm, one house, and of 144 acre, and by 1870 had a population of 8.
+New Hampton, the "extra-parochial tract in Leominster district" [until becoming a parish through the Extra-Parochial Places Act 1857], at the time was of one farm, one house, and of 144 acre, and by 1870 had a population of 8.
 A post office is listed, letters processed through Tenbury, with the nearest money order offices at Tenbury and Leominster.
 Population in 1851 was 173, including New Hampton.
 Parish area at the time was 1528 acre, its soil 'clayey', with chief landowners that included the ironmaster and MP, Sir Joseph Bailey, 1st Baronet.
-Occupations listed included the parish priest, the parish clerk, a schoolmistress, seven farmers, a sawyer, a carpenter & joiner, and a shopkeeper who was also a boot & shoemaker.
+Occupations listed included the parish priest, the parish clerk, a schoolmistress, seven farmers, a sawyer, a carpenter and joiner, and a shopkeeper who was also a boot & shoemaker.